ssc-sp/datahub-portal/README.md

 # What is the SSC DataHub?

+The SSC DataHub is a **Proof of Concept for the Federal Science DataHub enterprise capabilities.**

-The SSC DataHub project is an enterprise platform for storing, working with and collaborating on data initiatives.
-It is a central location for users to store any kind of data with a unified portal to facilitate data discovery and management, performing collaborative analysis, manipulating data using advanced analytics tools, and conducting data science experiments.
+The SSC DataHub is an enterprise platform for storing, working with and collaborating on data initiatives across the GC and with external partners.
+It is a central location for users to store any kind of data, perform collaborative analysis, manipulate data using advanced analytics tools, and conducting data science experiments.

 ![image](https://user-images.githubusercontent.com/82101285/129956914-9ebe7b07-25dd-4c2c-9da0-d8e8a2499c78.png)

-## Scope and Objectives

-The DataHub aims to provide the following features:
-- Trusted Enterprise platform for storing, working with, and collaborating on data initiatives.
-- Common and integrated environment for working with data, including an intuitive interface and features designed for usability, collaboration, and mobility.
-- Reduce barriers to entry for using the latest business intelligence and analytics tools, frameworks and technologies.
-- Secure end-to-end data management
-- Data Projects empower users to tell data stories, work with massive datasets, conduct analyses and experiment with new technologies.
-- Connect Data Scientists & Analytics Users in Sectors & Collaborating with other platforms

-_This project is presently an on-going proof-of-concept and more details can be obtained by contacting us for any collaboration opportunities_

 ![image](https://user-images.githubusercontent.com/82101285/122599381-48a01d00-d03c-11eb-9bb8-a20d76646258.png)